mraquino/loopback-connector-twilio/README.md

 In your LoopBack project:

-    $ npm install loopback-connector-twilio
+    $ npm install loopback-connector-twilio2

+## The model
+Copy the model that is available in the `node_modules/loopback-connector-twilio2` to your `loopback_project/common/models`

 ## Using the Connector
-To use the connector, define the datasource using the connector in your `datasources.json` file:
+To use the connector, define the datasource using the connector in your `datasources.json` file.
+I added the parameter apiToken so you can "restrict" people from using your API even without ACL set.
+You can use any string as a token:

-    "twilio": {
+    "twilio-service": {
         "name": "twilio",
         "connector": "loopback-connector-twilio",
         "accountSid": "YOUR_TWILIO_ACCOUNT_SID",
-        "authToken": "YOUR_TWILIO_AUTH_TOKEN"
+        "authToken": "YOUR_TWILIO_AUTH_TOKEN",
+        "apiToken": "YOUR_API_TOKEN"
     }

-Next, attach the created datasource to a model in the `model-config.json` file:
+Next, attach the created datasource to the provided model in the `model-config.json` file:

     "Twilio": {
-        "dataSource": "twilio",
+        "dataSource": "twilio-service",
         "public": true
     }